 A pyramid scheme is illegal in most countries because it offers nothing of value and ultimately damages people’s lives and the economy.

 In its purest form, a pyramid scheme does not offer a product.
 All it has is a so-called business opportunity.
 To join the opportunity, you pay money to the person who recruited you into the organization.
-They keep a portion of the money you paid and send the rest of the money to the top of the person at the top of the pyramid.
+They keep a portion of the money you paid and send the rest of the money through the upline to the top of the pyramid.

 Once you join, you can then make money recruiting people into the organization.